What Is Bullion? Coins, Bars, and How to Invest in Precious Metals

 Coins

-In addition to bars, gold and silver bullion coin has long been a popular store of precious metal.
+In addition to bars, gold and silver bullion coins have long been a popular store of precious metal.
 Though the US Mint no longer produces these coins for regular circulation, they do still mint investment-grade bullion coins.

 The American Eagle Gold coin, and the Silver Eagle coin are the best-known examples of these government mints.
 Other countries also issue similar investment silver and gold coins, such as Canadian Maple Leaf coins and the Australian Silver Kangaroo.